-WaitingForNextYear is a sports blog dedicated to Cleveland and Ohio State sports, owned and operated by Waiting For Next Year, LLC.
-It was formed in January of 2008 when the authors of three of Cleveland’s finest sports blogs decided to combine their efforts into one cohesive site in order to better serve the readers and fans of the area’s sports teams.
-WaitingForNextYear’s mission statement is to provide fans with unique perspectives and insights, daily news briefs, recaps and previews, as well as entertaining and informative special features and columns.
-If you have any questions, comments, complaints, praises, concerns, and/or issues about this site, its authors, or anything else pertaining to WaitingForNextYear, please feel free to either use the comments section below or drop an email to any of the authors and we will be more than happy to listen to whatever it is you have to say.
+WaitingForNextYear (WFNY™) is an independent website dedicated to Cleveland and Ohio State sports, owned and operated by Waiting For Next Year, LLC.
+It was formed in January 2008 when the authors of three of Cleveland’s finest sports blogs decided to combine their efforts into one cohesive site to better serve the readers and fans of the area’s sports teams.
+WFNY’s mission statement is to provide fans with unique perspectives and insights, daily news briefs, recaps and previews as well as entertaining and informative special features and columns.
+If you have any questions, comments, complaints, praises, concerns and/or issues about this site, its authors or anything else pertaining to WFNY, please feel free to either use the comments section below or drop an email to any of the authors and we will be more than happy to listen to whatever it is you have to say.

-“When the Browns had Denver pinned at the 2 yard line, my dad called me screaming from work.
+“When the Browns had Denver pinned at the 2-yard line, my dad called me screaming from work.
 He said we were going to hop on a plane and get tickets to the Super Bowl.”
 Rick is still waiting…

-Born and raised in NorthEastern Ohio, Scott has been through the same thick and thin that the majority of his generation has endured.
-Too young to remember most of the Kardiac Kids, but old enough to recall the exact words that came out of his father’s mouth during “the fumble.”
+Born and raised in northeastern Ohio, Scott has been through the same thick and thin that the majority of his generation has endured.
+Too young to remember most of the Kardiac Kids, but old enough to recall the exact words that came out of his father’s mouth during The Fumble.

-Said words are not suitable for WFNY print, however they have instilled the spirt of Cleveland fandom that he still holds to this day.
+Said words are not suitable for WFNY print, however they have instilled the spirit of Cleveland fandom that he still holds to this day.
 Whether it is Mesa blowing a save, Ehlo not having six-foot long arms, or John Elway being John Elway…It’s all fuel for what ultimately comes out every day on this site.
 A bitter fuel, but one that will make that championship that much better once it arrives.
 Whenever that may be.

-Andrew grew up in a small town in NorthWest Ohio, where his father passed on to him the love of both Ohio State and all Cleveland Sports Teams.
-This love of Ohio State sports is part of what drove Andrew to attend The Ohio State University from 1998 to 2003, where he was fortunate enough to see the basketball team make a terrific run to the Final Four in 1999 and the football team win a miraculous National Championship in 2002 (well, technically 2003).
+Andrew grew up in a small town in northwest Ohio, where his father passed on to him the love of both Ohio State and all Cleveland sports teams.
+This love of Ohio State sports is part of what drove Andrew to attend The Ohio State University from 1998 to 2003, where he was fortunate enough to see the basketball team make a terrific run to the Final Four in 1999 and the football team win a miraculous national championship in 2002 (well, technically 2003).
 Upon graduation from OSU, Andrew landed a job in Columbus and resides there today.

 Craig gained his love for Cleveland sports, like most Cleveland fans, at a very young age by way of his father.
-But, Craig didn’t gain a true perspective of what it means to be a Cleveland fan until he left the friendly confines of Northeast Ohio for Boston University.
-There, Craig met many East coast sports fans and learned a lot about what it means to have pride in a disrespected city.
+But Craig didn’t gain a true perspective of what it means to be a Cleveland fan until he left the friendly confines of northeast Ohio for Boston University.
+There Craig met many East Coast sports fans and learned a lot about what it means to have pride in a disrespected city.
 If Craig seems argumentative sometimes, it is because he has had a lot of experience arguing, most commonly with Yankees and Red Sox fans.

-On an early March morning in 1976, a beautiful baby boy was born at the McDonald house in Cleveland, Ohio.
-What spawned was a unique brand of Cleveland Sports fan.
+On an early morning in March 1976, a beautiful baby boy was born at the McDonald House in Cleveland.
+What spawned was a unique brand of Cleveland sports fan.
 TD came out of his mother’s womb with a full head of hair and was immediately wrapped in an Indians Oscar Gamble jersey on instead of a blanket.
-The rest as they say is history.
-He is a dyed in the wool Indians, Browns, and Cavaliers fans, as well as a loyal follower of the University of Kansas Jayhawks basketball program.
+The rest, as they say, is history.
+He is a dyed-in-the-wool Indians, Browns, and Cavaliers fan as well as a loyal follower of the University of Kansas Jayhawks basketball program.
 He has seen his fair share of sports disappointment.
-TD’s earliest childhood memory is watching Ahmad Rashad catch a hail mary from Tommy Kramer to defeat the Browns late in the 1980 season and seeing his father kick one of his toys across the room.
-He was in section 37 for “The Drive.”
-He saw “The Fumble.”
-He was in attendance for “The Shot.”
-He watched Mike Hargrove allow Jim Poole to make a failed bunt attempt and then give up the World Series deciding HR to David Justice in Atlanta.
-He was relegated to vomiting profusely in his Lawrence, Kansas apartment as Edgar Renetria’s single went just past Charles Nagy’s glove.
-In his four years at KU, he watched a 60-0 home record, three #1 seeds and a #2 seed crash and burn miserably with no Final Four apperances.
-All of this has helped his craft and a realistic, and sometimes bitter, columnist.
-You may have read his stuff at The Cleveland Fan, My Teams are Cursed, Dump David Dellucci, and The World According to TD.
-Now, you can find him here at WFNY.
+TD’s earliest childhood memory is watching Ahmad Rashad catch a Hail Mary from Tommy Kramer to defeat the Browns late in the 1980 season and seeing his father kick one of his toys across the room.
+He was in Section 37 for The Drive.
+He saw The Fumble.
+He was in attendance for The Shot.
+He watched Mike Hargrove allow Jim Poole to make a failed bunt attempt and then give up the World Series-deciding home run to David Justice in Atlanta.
+He was relegated to vomiting profusely in his Lawrence, Kan., apartment as Edgar Renetria’s single went just past Charles Nagy’s glove.
+In his four years at KU, he watched a 60-0 home record, three No. 1 seeds and a No. 2 seed crash and burn miserably with no Final Four appearances.
+All of this has helped his craft as a realistic and sometimes bitter columnist.
+You may have read his stuff at The Cleveland Fan, My Teams are Cursed, Dump David Dellucci and The World According to TD.
+Now you can find him here at WFNY.

 Jacob is a weekend editor for WFNY and a recent graduate of the University of Dayton.
-There, he majored in applied mathematical economics while serving as sports editor and editor-in-chief of his school newspaper, Flyer News.
+There he majored in applied mathematical economics while serving as sports editor and editor-in-chief of his school newspaper, Flyer News.
 Jacob is an Akron native who also worked in the Akron Aeros media department for three years, including as interim media relations director in 2010.
-For several years before joining WFNY in 2009, he maintained an e-mail based Sports Report where he analyzed the world of sports from a statistical perspective.
+For several years before joining WFNY in 2009, he maintained an email-based Sports Report where he analyzed the world of sports from a statistical perspective.
 Back then, he usually focused his sports articles on the Cavaliers, Indians, Buckeyes and his Dayton Flyers.

 Kirk Lammers (firstname.lastname@example.org)

 In 2008, Kirk and two of his friends started Curse Of Cleveland, which was a labor of love for two years until other commitments limited their blogging.
-With the sports writing bug still present, Kirk has contributed to the Cavalier blog Stepien Rules.
+With the sports writing bug still present, Kirk has contributed to the Cavaliers blog Stepien Rules.
 While fair and willing to listen to all sides, Kirk is a fierce and loyal defender of Cleveland’s sports teams and his Buckeyes.

 Ben Cox (email@example.com)

-From 2001-2006, Ben studied Music History at The Ohio State University and developed a love for writing while a columnist for their student paper, The Lantern.
-Out of all his Buckeye related memories still with him, nothing quite beats rushing the field after beating Michigan in 2002 (and rushing back into the stands to avoid the cloud of pepper spray).
+From 2001-2006, Ben studied music history at The Ohio State University and developed a love for writing while a columnist for their student paper, The Lantern.
+Out of all his Buckeye-related memories still with him, nothing quite beats rushing the field after beating Michigan in 2002 (and rushing back into the stands to avoid the cloud of pepper spray).

-From 2007-2008, Ben studied Library Science at Kent State University, because apparently companies aren’t enthusiastically looking to hire music historians.
+From 2007-2008, Ben studied library science at Kent State University, because apparently companies aren’t enthusiastically looking to hire music historians.

 Words that Ben has typed have appeared at his blog Random Thoughts (now defunct), TheClevelandFan.com, RealCavsFans,com, and LandLoyalty.com (formerly LeBrownsTown).